cometa-rocks/cometa_documentation/README.md

 # Cometa Overview - 5W1H

-You can find the What, When, Where, Why, Who, & How about Cometa [Here](https://www.xmind.net/m/U8BJXc).
+You can find the [What, When, Where, Why, Who, & How about Cometa - here](https://www.xmind.net/m/U8BJXc).

 <a name="whatis_a_testplan"></a>